DavidDeLille/writeups/picoctf_2014/crudecrypt/README.md

 **Name**: CrudeCrypt
 **Points**: 180
 **Type**: Binary Exploitation
-**Challenge**:
+**Description**:
 Without proper maintainers, development of [Truecrypt](http://truecrypt.sourceforge.net/) has stopped!
 CrudeCrypt has emerged as a notable alternative in the open source community.
 The author has promised it is 'secure' but we know better than that.
 Take a look at the [code](https://picoctf.com/problem-static/binary/CrudeCrypt/crude_crypt.c) and read the contents of `flag.txt` from the server!
-The problem is at /home/crudecrypt/crude_crypt on the shell server.
+The problem is at `/home/crudecrypt/crude_crypt` on the shell server.
 **Hint**:
 You can never trust user input!
 **Files**: crude_crypt.c